ShayanAkhtar/Matrix_Operations/README.md

 # Matrix_Operations

+-TRANSPOSE
+-SUM OF ROWS AND COLUMNS
+-BINARY OPERATIONS

 This program is written in C++ and provides various operations on matrices.
 It allows users to perform operations such as transposing a matrix, calculating the sum of rows and columns, and performing binary operations (multiplication, addition, and subtraction) on two matrices.

 Features: